-A: Please complete the Leave of Absence Form in advance and send it to your child's Head of College for approval by the Headteacher.
+Please visit the Requesting a Leave of Absence page where you can also access the online Leave of Absence form.
 With permission, students may leave school during the day for their appointment.
 They must go to either North or South Wing office to be signed out.

-A: Unfortunately, we do not have the resources to organise individual tours of the school during the year.
-Our prosepective parents' evening for entry to Year 7 in 2018 is on Tuesday 26th September 2017.
-The Sixth Form Open Day is on Tuesday 7th November 2017.
+Unfortunately, we do not have the resources to organise individual tours of the school during the year.
+Our prosepective parents' evening for entry to Year 7 in 2018 was on Tuesday 26th September 2017.
+The Sixth Form Open Day was on Tuesday 7th November 2017.

 Stage One - Informal: Talk to the class teacher or relevant member of staff

 Most concerns can be resolved quickly and effectively by the class teacher or the relevant member of staff.
 Contact the school to make an appointment or to find out when the member of staff is available to talk to you.
 You can also make contact by letter or email.
 The aim at this stage is to establish the nature of the concern and to find a realistic and speedy resolution to the problem.